The Australian Institute of Social Relations is at the leading edge of innovative resource development for community service practice.

 We provide an end to end service, from conceiving a training course and resources to delivering it.
 Drawing on our highly skilled in house capabilities in training design and delivery, online learning, video production, photography, writing, graphic design, website development, and promotion.
 We use co-design techniques in all of our projects.

-As the training arm of Relationships Australia South Australia, we are highly influenced by the service delivery and often draw on our practitioners in the development of training.
-Relationships Australia South Australia invests in research and evaluation to ensure that what we deliver is best practice and cost-effective.
+As the training arm of Relationships Australia SA, we are highly influenced by the service delivery and often draw on our practitioners in the development of training.
+Relationships Australia SA invests in research and evaluation to ensure that what we deliver is best practice and cost-effective.

-Our training is compliant to the highest standards and we ensure that the user experience is at the centre of our courses and resources.
+Our training is compliant with the highest standards and we ensure that the user experience is at the centre of our courses and resources.